adamghill/alldjango.com/content/tips/url-slugs.md

 ---
 template: base.html
 title: Prettier URLs with automatic slug generation 🐌
+description: How to create cleaner URLs with slugs in Django.
 ---

 When building a website, sometimes you want a URL for a specific piece of data, but the URL should be nicer than `/products/123`.
 A `slug` can be used for a prettier URL like `/products/really-cool-headphones` and, bonus points!, it's better for SEO as well.